azaliyasli/BootCampGroup2/README.md

 ⚡ It has been decided to use `Firebase` for the backend and it was decided to use email and Google login for the login system.

 ⚡ It has been determined that a chatbot will be used, and for this, `Gemini` will be utilized.

+⚡ The logo design was done using `Adobe Illustrator`.
+The logo design and Brand Identity have been completed.

 ## 💯 Expected Point Completion within Sprint: